shadow/shadow/docs/shadow_config_overview.md

 Examples: `20 B`, `100 MB`, `100 megabyte`, `10 kibibytes`, `30 MiB`, `1024 Mbytes`

+## Unix Signals

+Several options allow the user to specify a Unix Signal.
+These can be specified either as a string signal name (e.g. `SIGKILL`), or an integer signal number (e.g. `9`).
+String signal names must be capitalized and include the `SIG` prefix.

+Realtime signals (signal numbers 32+) are not supported.

 ## YAML Extensions

 Shadow supports the extended YAML conventions for [merge